 >> Read more: How to set a writing goal: the ultimate guide

 3. Make it stretch you – but not too much

-Your New Year writing goal needs to energise you but it also needs to be winnable otherwise you’ll just lose motivation.
+Your writing goal needs to energise you but it also needs to be winnable otherwise you’ll just lose motivation.
 It’s good to be ambitious but if you’re too ambitious – you risk falling at the first hurdle.